Kiranjith83/SA/SA.md

     - 3+Az  replication.
     - Cheaper than standard.
     - 30 days and 128 KB min charges and object retrieval fee.
-  - S3 One zone Infrequent Access.
+  - S3 One zone Infrequent Access (previously had similar offering as S3 RRS ).
     - Non critical and/reproducible object.
     - 99.5% availability.
     - Only 1 Az.